fazecasdavid/ConcurentReliableUDP/README.md

 File transfer (client sends a filename to the server, and the server sends back the content of the file) using ReliableUDP

 - Reliable Part:  is done using a primitive ARQ retransmission:

                   We need to keep a state on each side of a connection.
-The state structure contains for each pairs of (IP:port) to which your application is talking to:
+The state structure contains for each pairs of (IP:port) to which the application is talking to:

-                    -sequenceNo;
+                    -sequenceNo
-                    -expectedSequenceNo received from the remote party;
+                    -expectedSequenceNo received from the remote party
-                    -receiveQueue for holding data not read by the user;
+                    -receiveQueue for holding data not read by the user

                   - we also need to implement our own DatagramPacket: